cu-csci-3753-operating-systems/lkm-simple-character-device/README.md

 ### Hints

 - If you are having trouble getting started, use \texttt{helloworld.c} as a starting point.
 - You will need to keep track of what header files are needed for implementing the five functions (these can be found by visiting their man pages).
+They will all be of the form `#include <linux/*.h>`.
-- Remember that your module lives in \emph{kernel space} but some arguments of our functions point to buffers in \emph{user space}.
-Check your notes to figure out how to get around this.
+- Remember that your module lives in <i>kernel space</i> but some arguments of our functions point to buffers in <i>user space</i>.
 - Since we are implementing `llseek`, you will also need to keep track of the <i>present position</i> in the buffer.
-You might find the `loff_t f_pos` field of the `file* filp` struct useful for keeping track of this information.
+The `loff_t f_pos` field of the `file* filp` struct is essential for keeping track of this information.
 It represents the current reading or writing position. `loff_t` is a 64-bit value on all platforms
 (`long long` in gcc terminology).
 The driver can read this value if it needs to know the current position in the file (i.e., your buffer).
 However, `read` and `write` should update the position using the pointer they receive as the last argument instead of acting on `filp->f_pos` directly.
 The purpose of the `llseek` method is to change the file position, which is why it will be modifying `filp->f_pos` directly.

  - For more info on the `file` struct, visit https://docs.huihoo.com/doxygen/linux/kernel/3.7/structfile.html (even though most fields will not be used for our assignment).